 The cattle guard has been the staple of livestock control on the farm and ranch for decades.
 Farm gates are the workhorse of animal containment, but the inconvenience for the user created the desire for something better; something that didn’t require extra effort to pass through was needed.
 A system that allowed for effortless and frequent access through fence lines was needed.

-Secure containment without the need to close a gate is paramount in remote and high traffic areas.
+Secure containment without the need to close a gate is paramount in remote and high-traffic areas.
 Some people may have been granted access to your land who are not related to the ranch itself.
-These personnel are typically not as responsible at latching gates behind them every time they access the area as you are.
+These users of the entry are typically not as responsible for latching gates behind them every time they access the area as you are.

 The trouble with using farm gates

 Gates require that everyone who uses them be responsible enough to make sure they are secured after being closed.
-A lot of pastures are in remote areas and need to accessed by non-ranchers.
-Land access may be granted to companies that operate cell phone towers, oil wells or other facilities.
-These areas require less than frequent maintenance by non-farm related personnel.
+A lot of pastures are in remote areas and need to be accessed by non-ranchers.
+Land access may be granted to companies that operate cell phone towers, oil wells, or other facilities.
+These areas require less than frequent maintenance by non-farm-related personnel.
 The sporadic traffic by those not familiar with livestock, or maybe just more concerned with convenience than keeping animals contained, don’t always do the best job of keeping gates closed.
-Leaving them open after they enter a pasture because ‘there’s no cattle around’, only leads to animals sneaking out.
+Leaving them open after they enter a pasture because ‘there are no cattle around’, only leads to animals sneaking out.
 With a cattle guard, there’s no more searching and rounding up escaped animals because someone left a gate open!

 No more searching and rounding up escaped animals because someone left a gate open when using Cattle Guards!

 The cattle guard design was born out of convenience and animal security.
 Once it was discovered that flat-hoofed livestock needed flat surfaces for secure footing, a design was born.
 The convenience of not opening and closing gates was here to stay!

 Cattle Guards – Effective Livestock Barriers